noev-il/Smooth_Like_Butter/README.md

 -Installed Seaborn and Pandas through Anaconda Command Prompt -Created a Copy and Paste Sheet for Code
 -Syntax Study of Audio_Analyzer Project on GitHub

++Journal Entry 08/21/2023
+-Review Project Roadmap
+-Visualize Roadmap (FIGMA)
+-Import Roadmap to Github
+-Update Calendar with To do, In Progress, Finished Tags on CHecklist